IBM/vscode-ibmi-projectexplorer/docs/pages/projectExplorer/migrate-source.md

 ## Configure Settings

 This action will pop up a form in the editor for you to configure the migration process.
-Under the **Settings** tab, you can specify an optional CCSID value to be used when the source physical file is 65535.
+The source library will be prefilled along with the workspace folder to which the files are to be downloaded to.
+By default, this will be the workspace folder associated with the active project, but this can be changed if you wish to download the files to a different project.

+Besides moving the content of the members into stream files, it is important to represent other metadata associated with a SRC-PF.
+This can be configured under the Settings tab.
+The migrated streamfiles will be encoded as UTF-8 which can handle all national characters.
+However the appropriate EBCDIC CCSID is required by the compiler when creating the target object.
+The SRC-PF CCSID is typically remembered in the `.ibmi.json` file.
+An optional CCSID value can be used when the source physical file is 65535, since that is ambiguous and not a valid `TGTCCSID` parameter value.
 If not specified, the `*JOB` CCSID will be used.

-You can also adjust the workspace folder to which the files are to be downloaded to.
-Lastly, you will also have options to import member text at the top of the source as comments as well as generate source file names in lowercase.
+The other piece of metadata associated with the member is the 50 character member text, which is used by the compiler as the object text description.
+The options is given to import member text as a comment at the top of the source code.
+Build frameworks such as BOB or ARCAD know how to retrieve the member text from there and use it in the compile command's `TEXT` parameter.
+Finally, there is an option to generate source file names in lowercase.

 ![Configure Settings for Migrate Source](../../assets/ProjectExplorer_38.png)